Statement of British Values

 Preparing Children for Life in Modern Britain

 At Kilham Church of England Primary School we take very seriously our responsibility to prepare children for life in modern Britain.
-As directed under new Ofsted guidance, September 2014, we take opportunities to actively promote British Values, defined by the government as the following:
+We take opportunities to actively promote British Values, defined by the government as the following: